Clogan93/ti_storage/README.md

 `git push`

 Then, on Github, create a Pull-Request with your changes.
+We want to use a simple message using one of the following keywords followed by referencing the original issue #.

+##### keywords:
+* close, closes, closed
+* fix, fixes, fixed
+* resolve, resolves, resolved

+For example:

+`closes #99`

+Including a keyword and the issue # in your PR message will close that issue once it is merged into your default branch.
+This will automatically move the issue to the Done column on your Waffle board.